 self.setLayout(layout)

-The completes the basic user interface for our web browser.
-In the next part we're going to take this functional web browser and extend it to implemented tabbed web browsing -- allowing you to keep multiple documents open at the same time.
+This completes the basic user interface for our web browser.
+In the next part, we're going to take this functional web browser and extend it to implement tabbed web browsing -- allowing us to keep multiple documents open at the same time.

 Have other improvements you'd like to make?
 Then do!
 It's the best way to learn.